SiphoYawe/Sipho-OS/README.md

 ## Philosophy

-SiphoOS treats AI as a "second brain" - not a replacement for human thinking, but an amplifier of human capability.
+Sipho OS treats AI as a "second brain" - not a replacement for human thinking, but an amplifier of human capability.
 The frameworks in this repository are designed to be used in conjunction with AI tools to create compounding leverage on individual effort.

 ## License